Wayne A. Downing

-Wayne Allan Downing (May 10, 1940 – July 18, 2007) was a four-star United States Army general born in Peoria, Illinois.
+Wayne Allan Downing (10 May 1940 – 18 July 2007) was a four-star United States Army general born in Peoria, Illinois.
 He graduated from the United States Military Academy with a Bachelor of Science degree in 1962 and held a Master of Business Administration degree from Tulane University.
-He also served on the board of directors at a private military company, Science Applications International Corporation (SAIC).
+He also served on the board of directors at a US Government focused high-tech company, Science Applications International Corporation (SAIC).